BloodfallenTear/BMSharp/docs/RCON.md

-# How to execute Commands via the BattleMetrics API
+# How to execute RCON Commands via the BattleMetrics API

 URL | Method | Authorization | Content | Content-Type
 ----|--------|---------------|---------|-------------